-Crediting Sushant Singh Rajput for developing FAU-G?
-YouTube, Facebook will take your content down
+Crediting Sushant Singh Rajput for developing FAU-G on social media?
+Your posts will be taken down

 Court issues a ‘John Doe’ order: What are they, and can they work?

-The Court was convinced by the companies’ submissions, and saw fit to grant interim protection to them against “John Doe” on YouTube and Facebook.
-It restrained “John Doe” from posting defamatory content on the two platforms.
+The Court was convinced by the companies’ submissions, and saw fit to grant interim protection to them against “John Doe” on social media platforms — it restrained “John Doe” from posting defamatory content on these platforms.
 It told the platforms to ensure that the restraint could be made effective, however, it didn’t specify if this needed to be done by taking down content (global take down) or blocking access to them in India (geo-blocking).

 What are John Doe orders?

 A John Doe order, known as an “Ashok Kumar” order in India, allows the company to get posts deleted from any unnamed person.
-In essence, according to the Bombay City Civil Court’s orders, any defamatory posts on YouTube and Facebook about GOQii and nCore Games would have to be removed or restricted by the platforms.
+In essence, according to the Bombay City Civil Court’s orders, any defamatory posts on social media about GOQii and nCore Games would have to be removed or restricted by the platforms.

 John Doe orders in defamation suits are not new in the country.
 In July 2018, PepsiCo was successful in obtaining a similar interim order from the Delhi High Court to delete hundreds of posts on Facebook, Twitter, Instagram and YouTube.
 The posts were reportedly spreading rumours that PepsiCo’s Kurkure products contained plastic.
 The interesting difference in this case was that PepsiCo had in its petition provided a list of posts that it wanted removal of, which included more than 20,000 Facebook posts and several hundred YouTube videos and tweets.

-Based on the Civil Court’s orders, YouTube and Facebook seem to have the choice of geo-blocking the content, or take it down globally so that it isn’t accessible to any user anywhere in the world.
+Based on the Civil Court’s orders, the companies seem to have the choice of geo-blocking the content, or take it down globally so that it isn’t accessible to any user anywhere in the world.
 However, can the Court mandate a global takedown?

 The Bombay City Civil Court, in its Thursday order, referred to the Swami Ramdev and Anr Vs Facebook INC and Ors order by the Delhi High Court from 2019, which set the precedent for global take down orders in India.
 Ramdev had filed the petition seeking an injunction against allegedly defamatory content from the book “Godman to Tycoon — The Untold Story of Baba Ramdev”.